JakeWharton/jakewharton.com/_posts/2020-08-24-shrinking-a-kotlin-binary.md

   Intrinsics.checkNotNullParameter(var10000, "$this$asList");
 ```

-These `Intrinsics` calls enforce the nullability invariants of the type system on function parameters, but after inlining all but the first one is redundant.
+These `Intrinsics` calls enforce the nullability invariants of the type system on function parameters, but after inlining all but the first one are redundant.
 Duplicate calls like this appear all over the code.
 This is [an R8 bug](https://issuetracker.google.com/issues/139276374) caused by Kotlin renaming these intrinsic methods and R8 not updating to properly track that change.

 With these two issues fixed, it's likely the binary will drop into single-digit KiBs producing a high-99 percent reduction from the original fat `.jar`.